-- Use email, professional networking and social networking websites, to build your network. (links required)
+- Use email, professional networking, and social networking sites to build your network.

-- Use job search engines and job search websites, such as Monster or Workopolis, to post your resumé. (links needed)
+- Use job search engines and job search websites, such as Monster or Workopolis.

-- Visit employer websites to check out job openings, submit a resumé and research opportunities.
+- Visit employer websites to research opportunities.
+You can also explore specific job openings, and submit a resumé.

 - Use industry and professional or trade association websites to look for job leads and job postings.